MathieuBuisson/PSCodeHealth/docs/HowDoI/CustomizeComplianceRules.md

 ```

-Looking at the "Warning Threshold" and "Fail Threshold" columns above, we can see that the complexity-related metrics get the custom thresholds defined in the file `MyProjectSettings.json`.
+Looking at the **Warning Threshold** and **Fail Threshold** columns above, we can see that the complexity-related metrics get the custom thresholds defined in the file `MyProjectSettings.json`.

 Also, the compliance results for the complexity-related metrics are now based on the customized thresholds.
 For example, the average complexity value of 24, would be a **Warning** according to the default compliance rule for this metric, but it is now a **Pass**.